-In this article, we’ll provide you with actionable tips and playbook to develop or refine your SaaS customer onboarding strategy to boost your customer retention rates and reduce customer churn.
-First impressions of new customers means everything, because it sets the bar for the future relationship and frames client expectations.
+In this article, we’ll provide you with actionable tips and a playbook to develop or refine your SaaS onboarding strategy to boost your customer retention rates and reduce customer churn.
+First impressions of new customers mean everything because it sets the bar for the future relationship and frames client expectations.
 How do I onboard a SaaS customer?
 What is customer onboarding strategy? we discuss them in this article.

 Just about every how-to guide and blog post for software as a service (SaaS) companies are centered around best practices for hiring, customer retention, cross-selling and upselling.
 While these are all essential to accelerating your SaaS growth strategy, there is another key aspect that is often overlooked.

 We’re talking about onboarding your SaaS customers.

 SaaS businesses offering low-touch freemium products are realizing how big of an impact proper onboarding has on their short and long-term customer retention.
 We’re here to say that this is a vital topic to give your focus, even for higher-touch customer success teams.

 40 to 60% of free trial users will use your product once and never come back.
 (Intercom)